 Chopsticks are probably one of the most versatile utensils ever.
 Think of them like a fork, knife and pair of tongs all wrapped up into one.
 You can pretty much use them to eat anything, sushi, ramen, rice, dumplings and veggies to name a few.
 But, if you’re over the age of 12 and still eating sushi with a fork, listen up (yes, you know who you are).
 It’s time to finally master the art of chopsticks once and for all.
 And we’re here to help.
-Watch the video above and follow these four steps to see how easy it really is.
+Watch the video above and follow these four steps on how to hold chopsticks.
 You’ve got this.

 How to Hold Chopsticks: